wpquads/quick-adsense-reloaded/readme.txt

 == Screenshots ==

-1. The Quick AdSense Settings page
+1. The Ads Overview Page
-2. General Settings
-3. AdSense Widgets
+2. Choose Ad Vendor
+3. How to insert an Ad?
-4. AdSense Options from the post editor
+4. Ad types in AdSense
+5. Visibility & Targeting Options
+6. Where do you want to insert the ad?
+7. You can Insert the ad anywhere
+8. Tons of options to target the ad.
+9. Settings Page for WPQuads
+10. Widget AD
+11. Customer Support Happiness Stats

 == Changelog ==
+= 2.0.11.1 (27th August 2020) =
+* New: Geo Location improvements #156

 = 2.0.11 (26th August 2020) =
-* New: Geo Location Targetting for ads #156
+* New: Geo Location Targeting for ads #156
 * New: AdsforWP Migrator #87

 = 2.0.10.2 (17th August 2020) =